El Rubius: Growth and popularity (2012–2013)

 Rubius became the most subscribed Spanish channel in November 2012 by surpassing fellow YouTuber Willyrex.
-In January 2013, he started another segment called "Meet The Rubius" (an allusion to a popular video game series Team Fortress 2 on YouTube).
+In January 2013, he started another segment called "Meet The Rubius" (alluding to a popular video game series Team Fortress 2 on YouTube).
 Rubius recounted anecdotes from his personal life there.
-In a period of two months, on 18 February 2013, his channel reached one million subscribers to enter the 10 Spanish-speaking channels that had that brand (or more) at that time.
+In a period of two months, on 18 February 2013, his channel reached one million subscribers, becoming part of the 10 Spanish-speaking channels that had that reached that level (or higher) at that time.
 Two months later, his channel reached two million subscribers.
 In June 2013, he was invited by Ubisoft Spain as a content creator for E3.
 In July, he attended the Gamepolis event in Malaga, alongside Mangel and other famous YouTube content creators.

-10 million subscribers, media appearances and other projects (2014-2015)
+10 million subscribers, media appearances and other projects (2014–2015)

 In 2014, El Rubius published an interactive book full of challenges titled El Libro Troll (English: The Troll Book).
 The book reached number one in sales in Spain for eight weeks and was a bestseller at the Madrid Book Fair 2014.
 The Superintendencia de Industria y Comercio deemed it unsuitable for children and teenagers.
 It was described by parents as a sexual book.
 He also made a cameo appearance, this being in Torrente 5, a Spanish comedy film by Santiago Segura.
 On 25 September, he announced via video that Microsoft would contact him to participate in the Spanish dub for the video game Sunset Overdrive.
 In February 2015, he became the first Spanish YouTuber whose channel reached 10 million subscribers.
 In April 2015, he participated in the first edition of the Club Media Fest in Argentina.

-On 2 June, he participated in an interview on Antena 3 in the Spanish programme Al rincón de pensar.
+On 2 June, he had an interview on Antena 3 in the Spanish programme Al rincón de pensar.
 The programme's journalist was Risto Mejide.
-Rubius agreed to cry after telling Mejide that he was suffering from depression due to the burden of fame and distance from his relatives there.
+Rubius couldn't suppress his tears after telling Mejide that he was suffering from depression due to the burden of fame and being away from his family.
 Spanish publishing group Planeta published Rubius' first comic, titled El Rubius: Virtual Hero, in September 2015.
 In October 2015, he received the Diamond Play Button at the YouTube 10th Anniversary Party in Madrid, along with fellow Spanish YouTuber Vegetta777.
 During this month, he participated in the second edition of the Club Media Fest in Argentina and Chile.
 In December, he made a collaboration in a video with the Spanish singer Edurne dancing in the video game Just Dance.